Snow Over Interstate 80

 It has been said that the idea of a Christmas Album was forced on Dylan against his will by commercial pressures and a previously unnoticed clause in his recording contract.
 Dylan seems to have treated the idea with an intriguing mixture of enthusiasm and commercial cynicism.

 The album had apparently been completed, mixed, and several thousand copies pressed before Dylan reversed his decision and cancelled the whole project, after threatening never to perform again if the album were released.
-Even the cover artwork had been tentatively completed [when Dylan announced his decision], the rough of which "Thrills" shows for the first time.1
+Even the artworkwork had been tentatively completed [when Dylan announced his decision], the rough of which "Thrills" shows for the first time.1

 Side one kicks off with a dynamic up-tempo version of "Visions Of Johanna", in which the "Nightingale's Code" version of the lyrics is laid over a rocking Kooper/Bloomfield workout on what is at root, a standard Jimmy Reed riff.
 The track runs to some seven minutes and tends to slide over the edge towards the end when Bloomfield and Kooper indulge in a lengthy pre-"Super Session" trading of solos.